electron/electron/docs/tutorial/dark-mode.md

 }
 ```

-After launching the Electron application, try to change modes by clicking the
+After launching the Electron application, you can change modes or reset the
-toggle button or reset the theme to system default:
+theme to system default by clicking corresponding buttons:

 ![Dark Mode](../images/dark_mode.gif)